SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 By purchasing your subscription, you receive one year of Audit Logs storage as stated in the **Purchased Plan section (1)**.

-For more information about audit logs, you can click the **Audit Logs Retention button (2)**.
+For more information about audit logs, you can click the **Audit Logs Retention link (2)**.

-If you want to purchase additional storage years for Audit Logs, click the **Contact Us button (3)** to email our Sales team directly, or fill out the form on our [Contact Us page](https://www.syskit.com/contact-us/).
+If you want to purchase additional storage years for Audit Logs, click the **Contact Us link (3)** to email our Sales team directly, or fill out the form on our [Contact page](https://www.syskit.com/contact-us/).

 ![Syskit Point Subscription - Additional Audit Logs Storage](../.gitbook/assets/syskit-point-subscriptions-audit-logs-storage.png)

 {% hint style="information" %}
-**Please note!** If you request that we remove the additional years you had previously purchased, once our team makes this change, it can take up to 3 days to be reflected in Syskit Point.
+**Please note!** If you request that we remove the additional retention years you had previously purchased, once our team makes this change, the change is applied after 3 days in Syskit Point.

-This serves as a safety measure, as once the change is final, all extra audit log storage that surpasses your currently purchased and available audit log storage years will be erased.
+This serves as a safety measure, as once the change is final, all audit log storage that surpasses your currently purchased retention period will be erased.

 {% endhint %}